 A wealth of information on protecting IP is freely available to U.S. rights holders.
 Some excellent resources for companies regarding intellectual property include the following:

-- For information about patent, trademark, or copyright issues — including enforcement issues in the United States and other countries — call the STOP!
-Hotline: 1-866-999-HALT or visit STOPfakes.gov.
+- For information about patent, trademark, or copyright issues — including enforcement issues in the US and other countries — call the STOP!
+Hotline: 1-866-999-HALT or visit https://www.stopfakes.gov/welcome

-- For information on obtaining and enforcing intellectual property rights and market-specific IP Toolkits visit STOPfakes.gov.
-The toolkits contain detailed information on protecting and enforcing IP in specific markets and also contain contact information for local IPR offices abroad and U.S. government officials available to assist SMEs.
+For information on obtaining and enforcing intellectual property rights and market-specific IP Toolkits, visit https://www.stopfakes.gov/IPR-Toolkits.
+The toolkits contain detailed information on protecting and enforcing IP in specific markets and have contact information for local IPR offices abroad and U.S. government officials to assist SMEs.